Chapter 5: Personnel05:05:01 Academic Tenure

-Where a faculty member is tenured in an academic program unit, he/she may be transferred to another academic program unit.
+Where a faculty member is tenured in an academic program unit, they may be transferred to another academic program unit.
 In such cases, the transfer will be made with tenure; moreover, the tenure appointment will be transferred to the new academic program unit.
 In no instance may the faculty member be compelled to relinquish tenure as a condition for affecting the transfer.

-When a faculty member with tenure is appointed to an administrative position, he/she will retain tenure in the former faculty position only; and a faculty member otherwise eligible for tenure who also holds a non-faculty position may be awarded tenure in the faculty position only, subject to the requirements of this policy.
+When a faculty member with tenure is appointed to an administrative position, they will retain tenure in the former faculty position only; and a faculty member otherwise eligible for tenure who also holds a non-faculty position may be awarded tenure in the faculty position only, subject to the requirements of this policy.

 - Expiration of Tenure

 Tenure status shall expire upon retirement of the faculty member.
-Tenure shall also expire in the event of permanent physical or mental inability of a faculty member, as established by an appropriate medical authority, to continue to perform his/her assigned duties.
+Tenure shall also expire in the event of permanent physical or mental inability of a faculty member, as established by an appropriate medical authority, to continue to perform their assigned duties.

 - Relinquishment of Tenure

-A faculty member shall relinquish or waive his/her right to tenure upon resignation from the College or upon failure to report for service at the designated date of the beginning of any academic term, which shall be deemed to be a resignation unless, in the opinion of the President, the faculty member has shown good cause for such failure to report.
+A faculty member shall relinquish or waive their right to tenure upon resignation from the College or upon failure to report for service at the designated date of the beginning of any academic term, which shall be deemed to be a resignation unless, in the opinion of the President, the faculty member has shown good cause for such failure to report.

 - Termination of Tenure for Reason of Financial Exigency

 The employment of a tenured faculty member may be terminated as a result of financial exigency at a college subject to TBR declaration that such financial conditions exist.
 See TBR Policy on Financial Exigency (5:02:06:00).